ellie-sleightholm/marqo-llama3_1/README.md

 This is a small demo of a RAG Question and Answering System with [LlaMa 3.1](https://llama.meta.com/) and [Marqo](https://github.com/marqo-ai/marqo).
 This project has been built based off the original Marqo & Llama repo by [Owen Elliot](https://github.com/OwenPendrighElliott/LocalMarqoQA).

-Article to accompany project: [Marqo Article](https://marqo.ai/blog/marqo-llama-rag)
+Article to accompany project: [Fully Local RAG with Llama 3.1 & Marqo](https://marqo.ai/blog/marqo-llama-rag)

 <p align="center">
     <a><img src="https://github.com/ellie-sleightholm/marqo-llama3_1/blob/main/assets/marqo_llama3_1_demo.gif"></a>